JohnAustinDev/osis-converters/ReadMe.md

 **[only_inline_toc]** | Remove a TOC entry from the detached TOC.
 **[no_main_inline_toc]** | Remove a TOC entry from the main inline TOC.
 The main inline TOC appears on the first page of an ePublication and serves as the overall TOC for the entire publication.
 The TOC entry may still appear in subsequent inline TOC segments.
 **[inline_toc_first]** | Place the inline TOC after the TOC entry.
 This is default for MAINMOD and so only applies to DICTMOD, where by default the inline TOC is placed before the following TOC entry (which is normally the first keyword).
 **[inline_toc_last]** | Place the inline TOC before the following TOC entry.
 This is default for DICTMOD and so only applies to MAINMOD, where by default the inline TOC is placed after the TOC entry.
 With `[inline_toc_last]` the inline TOC will be placed before the following TOC entry.
 NOTE: the inline TOC will be placed before the following TOC entry even if that entry is maked as `[no_toc]`.
-So a `[no_toc]` entry can be used as a placeholder where the inline TOC will appear.
+So a `[no_toc]` entry can be used as a placeholder where the inline TOC should appear.

 ### SFM ID DIRECTIVES
 USFM files begin with an \id tag.
 Special directives may be appended to the \id tag to mark content for special purposes or to place it appropriately within the OSIS file.
-Although SFM files are converted and appended to the OSIS file in the order they are `RUN`, an SFM file may contain multiple \periph tags whose content is intended for different locations.
-For instance an SFM file may contain three \periph tags, one for the copyright information, another for the introduction and another for end-notes.
+Although SFM files are converted and appended to the OSIS file in the order they are `RUN` in `CF_sfm2osis.txt`, an SFM file may contain multiple `\periph` tags whose content is intended for different locations.
+For instance an SFM file may contain three `\periph tags, one for the copyright information, another for the introduction and another for end-notes.
 The intended placement is different for each, even though they reside in the same SFM file.
 ID directives will handle this situation and more.
 Each ID directive acts on one or more OSIS div elements.

 Each ID directive has the form `<directive> == <value>`, and multiple directives must be separated by commas and appear on a single line.
 ID directives are not part of the original SFM source file.
-So the default CF_sfm2osis.txt file uses `EVAL_REGEX` to append default directives to the \id tag.
+So the default `CF_sfm2osis.txt` file uses `EVAL_REGEX` to append default directives to the `\id` tag.
 There are two types of ID directive:

 (P): Placement directives select the OSIS div element referred to on the left of the `==` and mark, move or remove it according to either an xpath expression or the keywords `remove` or `mark` on the right.
-For example: `introduction == //div[@osisID="Gen"]` `"Title Page" == remove` An xpath expression selects one or more OSIS XML nodes, before which the div element will be placed.
+For example: `introduction == //div[@osisID="Gen"]`, `"Title Page" == remove` An xpath expression selects one or more OSIS XML nodes, before which the div element will be placed.
 The `remove` keyword removes the div element entirely from the OSIS file.
 The `mark` keyword leaves the div where it is.
-If not removed, the div element will be marked by any previous mark ID directives found on the \id line.
+If not removed, the div element will be marked by any previous marking ID directives found on the `\id` line.
 If the xpath expression selects more than one node, the marked div element will be copied and placed before every selected node.
 Note: Applying an xpath placement to a dictionary module parent div will result in an error; change the order of `RUN` statements instead.

 (M): Mark directives mark OSIS div elements in some way.
-The kind of mark left of `==` having the value to the right of it, will be applied to each OSIS div element selected by subsequent placement directives on the same \id line.
-For example: `scope == Matt=Rev` `cover == yes` When the \id line has been fully processed, the location of the SFM file will be marked if it was not already marked by a `location == mark` directive.
+The kind of mark left of `==` having the value to the right, will be applied to each OSIS div element selected by subsequent placement directives on the same `\id` line.
+For example: `scope == Matt-Rev`, `cover == yes` When the `\id` line has been fully processed, the location of the SFM file will be marked if it was not already marked by a `location == mark` directive.
 Any particular mark will cease after a `<mark-type> == stop` directive.

 DIRECTIVE | DESCRIPTION
 --------- | -----------
 **location (P)** | Selects the OSIS div of the converted SFM file for marking or placement.
-When an SFM file contains \periph sections which are also being placed, those \periph sections are removed from their position within the parent OSIS div.
-Therefore when the entire contents of an SFM file is being placed somewhere else, `location == remove` may be used to remove the resulting empty parent div element from the OSIS file.
+When an SFM file contains `\periph` sections which are also being placed, those `\periph` sections are removed from their position within the parent OSIS div.
+Therefore when the entire contents of an SFM file is placed somewhere else, `location == remove` may be used to remove the resulting empty parent div element from the OSIS file.
 **<div-identifier> (P)** | Selects an OSIS child div of the converted SFM file for marking or placement.
 The identifier must be an OSIS div type, OSIS div subType, USFM periph type, or USFM periph name.
 A USFM periph name must be enclosed in double quotes.
 The next div child matching that identifier will be selected.
-Note: An SFM file's top (parent) div is always selected with `location`.
+Note: An SFM file's top (parent) div is always selected by `location`.
-**x-unknown (P)** | Selects the next OSIS child div of the converted SFM file.
+**x-unknown (P)** | Selects the next OSIS child div of the converted SFM file, regardless of what it is.
 **scope (M)** | Marks OSIS div elements with a given scope.
-This may be used to mark the Pentateuch introduction with `scope == Gen-Deut` for instance, associating that introduction with each of book of the Pentateuch.
+This may be used to mark the Pentateuch introduction with `scope == Gen-Deut` for instance, associating it with each of book of the Pentateuch.
 **feature (M)** | Mark OSIS div elements for use with a particular feature.
 See SPECIAL FEATURES below.
 **cover (M)** | Takes a ( yes \| no ) value.
 A value of yes marks OSIS div elements to receive a cover image if scope matches an available cover image.
 Use in conjunction with the scope ID directive.
 **conversion (M)** | Takes a space separated list of conversions for which the marked OSIS div is to be included.
 For conversion not listed, the OSIS div will be removed.
 Conversion options are ( none \| ebooks \| html \| sword \| gobible \| subpub \| tbook \| tran \| book).